mackler/hdkeygen/README.md

-A public extended key can be deserialized from the generated file pair using the [bitcoinj](https://code.google.com/p/bitcoinj/) library like
+A public extended key can be deserialized from the generated file pair using the [bitcoinj](https://code.google.com/p/bitcoinj/) library like this (in Scala):
-this:

-    val deserializedPubKey: DeterministicKey =
+    val rootKey: DeterministicKey =
 	  HDKeyDerivation.createMasterPubKeyFromBytes(pubKeyBytes,chainCode)

-Then the children of this public extended key will be the addresses you can share with others:
+Then construct a new hierarchy rooted at the deserialized key:

+    val hierarchy = new DeterministicHierarchy(rootKey)

+Then you can use the `deriveChild` method to obtain extended keys in the
+chain:

+    val emptyPath        = List[ChildNumber]() // path to the parent
+	val notRelative      = false               // whether the path is relative to the root path val dontCreateParent = false               // whether to create the parent corresponding to path val childKey: DeterministicKey = hierarchy.deriveChild (
+	                                   emptyPath,
+				                       notRelative,
+				                       dontCreateParent,
+				                       new ChildNumber(childNumber: Int)
+                                     )

+Alternatively, you can use the static `HDKeyDerivation.deriveChildKey` method:

+	val childKey: DeterministicKey =
+	  HDKeyDerivation.deriveChildKey(rootKey, cn: ChildNumber)

+Then use `toECKey` and `toAddress` to get the regular Bitcoin key and address from each extended key:

-    val ecKey: ECKey = childPubKey.toECKey
+    val newAddress: Address = childKey.toECKey.toAddress(params: NetworkParameters)

 More About the _Master Seed_
 ----------------------------

 When you run this program, your encrypted seed data can either be in a file, or else passed as the sole command-line argument.
 If it's in a file, you can specify the name of the file using the `--seedfile` or `-s` command-line option, or simply name the file `seed.aes` where this program will look by default.
-If you wish to pass the seed data on the command line (and please be aware of the security implication of doing so), then it must be encoded in
-[Crockford Base32](http://www.crockford.com/wrmg/base32.html) format,
-from which whitespace will be stripped before decoding.
+If you wish to pass the encrypted seed data on the command line (and please be aware of the security implication of doing so), then it must be encoded in [Crockford Base32](http://www.crockford.com/wrmg/base32.html) format, from which whitespace will be stripped before decoding.

-If your run this program and provide the seed data in a file, then this program will encode them using Crockford base-32 encoding and display the result for your future reference.
+If your run this program and provide the seed data in a file, then this program will display the Crockford base-32 encoding for your future reference.

 Building This Application
 -------------------------